 Friday - 10-5

 Paper HEAP (Home Energy Assistance Program) application packets available at the Clarence Library from the Erie County Department of Social Services..
 Call 716-741-2650 to reserve a packet (while supplies last).

 Do you shop through Amazon?
 You can help support the Clarence Public Library through AmazonSmile!

-STEM Kits are available to check out from the Clarence Public Library!
-Three Kits may be checked out at a time with the possibility of one renewal.
-The STEM Kit Circulation Guidelines and Agreement are linked below.
+The Library of Things is a collection of non-traditional library items available for checkout at the Clarence Public Library.
+It includes three broad categories of kits: STEM, early childhood, and "things" (tools and other specialized objects for household use).
+Three kits may be checked out at a time with the possibility of one renewal.
+The Library of Things Circulation Guidelines and Agreement are linked below.
 Please call the library at 741-2650 with any questions!